mehulagg/gitlab/doc/security/rack_attack.md

    keys *rack::attack*
    ```

-1. Optionally, add the IP to the whitelist to prevent it from being blacklisted
+1. Optionally, add the IP to the allowlist to prevent it from being denylisted
    again (see [settings](#settings)).

 ## Troubleshooting

-### Rack attack is blacklisting the load balancer
+### Rack attack is denylisting the load balancer

 Rack Attack may block your load balancer if all traffic appears to come from
 the load balancer.
 In that case, you must:

 1. [Configure `nginx[real_ip_trusted_addresses]`](https://docs.gitlab.com/omnibus/settings/nginx.html#configuring-gitlab-trusted_proxies-and-the-nginx-real_ip-module).
    This keeps users' IPs from being listed as the load balancer IPs.
-1. Whitelist the load balancer's IP address(es) in the Rack Attack [settings](#settings).
+1. allowlist the load balancer's IP address(es) in the Rack Attack [settings](#settings).
 1. Reconfigure GitLab:

    ```shell